egor19lavysh/Python-calculator/README.md

-This is a non-standard calculator that supports basic Python operations
+This is a non-standard calculator that supports basic Python operations using the Tkinter library